-At Henleaze Junior School we are committed to ensuring equality of education and opportunity for all pupils, staff, parents and carers receiving services from the school, irrespective of age, gender reassignment, marital status, being pregnant or on maternity leave, disability, race (including colour, nationality, ethnic or national origin), religion or belief, sex, sexual orientation (hereafter referred to as "protected characteristics").
+At Henleaze Junior School we are committed to being an inclusive school where everyone feels they belong and ensuring equality of education and opportunity for all pupils, staff, parents and carers receiving services from the school, irrespective of age, gender reassignment, marital status, being pregnant or on maternity leave, disability, race (including colour, nationality, ethnic or national origin), religion or belief, sex, sexual orientation (hereafter referred to as "protected characteristics").
 We aim to develop a culture of inclusion and diversity in which all those connected to the school feel proud of their identity and able to participate fully in school life.